 This is where the plant in the EcoQube is crucial.
 Water gets filtered through the plant medium and the plant absorbs the nitrates as nutrients for growth.
 In a conventional aquarium, the nitrates get returned to the water, causing algae growth, and the pH level increases, creating a harmful environment for the fish.

 Clean, ammonia-free water gets transferred back to the aquarium and the cycle repeats!

 The nitrogen cycle is important to know because it plays a core role in what you feed your fish and how you feed them.
-Feed them low nutrient, fish meal-based and there will be excess ammonia.
+Feed them low nutrient, fishmeal-based and there will be excess ammonia.
 Feed them too often and there will be excess ammonia in the aquarium again.
 High nutrient food generally produces less waste, hence less pollution.
-Excess undigested protein, fiber, and minerals gets expelled through the gills and feces, creating more ammonia.
+Excess undigested protein, fiber, and minerals get expelled through the gills and feces, creating more ammonia.

 Fish owners through generations have often asked how often should they feed their fish.
 The answer: feed only what the fish can eat in 10 seconds 1-2 times a day.
 It's as simple as that!
 So remember to feed, but not overfeed your fishies.
 And feed them well.